Battle of Ansi: Aftermath

-The Tang Dynasty estimated that about 2,000 Tang soldiers were killed during the 3 month long siege period and the Tang Army lost an estimated 8,000 war horses.
 In 645, Emperor Taizong founded the Minzhong Temple, the oldest temple in Beijing, to commemorate his soldiers who died in Goguryeo.
 Emperor Taizong prepared another invasion in 648, but died, possibly due to an illness he contracted during his Goguryeo campaigns.

 The Goguryeo forces lost over 20,000 people, with over 36,800 troops being taken prisoner during the early stage of combat.
 The casualties of the Goruryeo troops during the siege itself are unknown.

 Tensions between Goguryeo and Tang continued, until Goguryeo was finally defeated by a joint Silla-Tang force in the year 668.

 In popular culture

 The 2018 South Korean film The Great Battle is based on this siege.